https://invisible-island.net/ncurses/man/

 keypad- or function-keys) depending on modifier keys (shift,

 control, etc.).
-While terminfo and termcap have a set of 60
+While terminfo and termcap define a set of sixty

-predefined function-key names, to which a series of keys can be
+function key names, to which a series of keys can be assigned, that

 Fitting that into termcap's limitation of 2-character names would